 You might think finishing a year early and saving upwards of tens of thousands of dollars could only be beneficial.
 And financially, it might be true.
 But there are some negatives to consider as well:

 - Some students choose to take such a rigorous high school course load – including multiple college courses – ending up with high levels of stress.
 They may also perform poorly in classes, and their grades suffer, affecting their Grade Point Average (GPA) and class rank.
-Other students may cram in coursework each semester in college to finish early causing the same stress and performance issues.
+Other students may cram in coursework each semester they’re enrolled to finish early causing the same stress and performance issues.

-- College credit earned during high school isn’t accepted at all colleges, and some colleges only accept specific courses (depending on the student’s major) or grades.
+- College credit earned during high school isn’t accepted at all colleges, and some schools only accept specific courses (depending on the student’s major) or grades.

 - Starting college as a sophomore instead of as a freshman puts students in more difficult classes.
 Since these students are already adjusting to being in a new setting, this may negatively impact their GPA if they struggle in any courses.
 If a student has a scholarship dependent on GPA, the stress compounds and financial hardship may result.

 - It is sometimes challenging to fit all required classes into a typical four-year program of study.
 By cutting out a year of study, younger students may get closed out of courses because they often register later than their older peers.

 - Students who graduate early may not be able to participate in internships or study abroad programs.
 They will also be graduating a year before their cohort class and may miss out on social experiences and traditions with their peers.
 Many may also need to cut out the extra-curricular activities they enjoy.

 - Starting in the workforce or graduate school a year before what’s typical, may be challenging depending on the position taken or the program enrolled in.